railsuser2014/openobject-doc-book-en/source/book/2/2_4_CRM/2_4_CRM_case.rst

 	With the web client you can usually find this number by going to the form view of a resource and clicking the :guilabel:`View Log` button to the top right of the form.
-The ID is shown at the top of the Information dialog box.
+The ID is shown at the top of the :guilabel:`Information` dialog box.
 (This didn't work in some of the earlier versions prior to 4.2.3.3.)

 	You can also use the GTK client for this.
 Viewing any resource, such as a User, you can directly see its ID at the bottom left of the form.